 A Barker education is shaped by our focus on preparing for a life beyond the School gates.
 For us, that’s a world where all people live, work and learn together.
 Since 1975, we’ve enrolled girls from Years 10 to 12.
 Looking to the future, we’re proud to be opening places for girls in Pre-Kindergarten and Kindergarten from 2018, for Year 3 girls from 2019 and Year 7 girls from 2020.
 Read more about our transition to full coeducation.

 We believe Barker’s shift to a fully coeducational school will offer students more opportunities to learn mutual respect for their peers and excel in their individual endeavours.

-You can read our online prospectus and registration form here – or request a hard copy in the mail.
+You can read our online prospectus and download a registration form here – or request a hard copy in the mail.
 We do not accept enrolments from international fee paying students.

 If you have any questions during the enrolment process, the Enrolments office will be more than happy to help.
 Feel free to call on (02) 9847 8207.